 Obtaining a Passport | Obtaining a

+The United States Department of State will be requiring passports for more and more types of travel.
 We encourage all cruise passengers to obtain a passport well in advance of their cruise reservations.
 The information below will help you alleviate any last-minute rush and expense of obtaining necessary documentation before your sailing.

 OBTAINING A U.S. PASSPORT